exteraGram

 default="Hello, World!",

-subtext="A simple text input field.",
+subtext="A simple single-line text input.",

 icon="msg_text",